 A black background with purple neon-like letters which read "do what you love" in cursive letters

 Don’t worry—this is normal.
 Passion ebbs and flows.
 The spark fades sometimes.
 Life gets in the way.
 But the good news?
-You can absolutely reconnect with that fire—and I’m going to show you how.
+You can absolutely reconnect with your passion, stay motivated, and find joy again—and I’m going to show you how.

 Before you create a plan or set goals, take a moment to ask yourself: Why did I start this in the first place?

-This question is deceptively simple but incredibly powerful.
+This deceptively simple question is incredibly powerful.
 Your “why” is the root of your motivation.
 It’s what keeps you going when energy dips or distractions sneak in.
 Maybe your reason is deeply personal—like being healthier for your kids.
 Or maybe it’s about creative expression, financial freedom, or proving something to yourself.

-• Make a handwritten sign with your “why” and stick it to your desk, bathroom mirror, or laptop.
+• Make a handwritten sign and stick it to your desk, bathroom mirror, or laptop.

-• Type it out in a note on your phone, screenshot it, and set it as your lock screen or wallpaper.
+• Type it in a note on your phone and set it as your lock screen.

-• Use a dry erase marker to write it on your bathroom mirror (I’ve done this and it works!).
+• Write it with a dry erase marker on your bathroom mirror.

-• Create a digital sticky note or widget so you see it when you open your computer.
+• Use a digital sticky note or widget for your computer.

-• Jot it on an index card and tuck it in your planner, journal, or wallet.
+• Jot it on an index card and tuck it in your planner or wallet.

 A cellphone, pen and notebook on a white table.
 A vase with pink roses sits on the table too.
 The words on the notebook read "make it happen".